micans/pick/README.md

 ```

 The result from the `,qn` operator is the normalised rank of the highest quantile bucket such
 that the next quantile step is the first to exceed the value provided.
+Beyond the last
+specified quantile step a sentinel quantile step at infinity is assumed.
 The lowest quantile
 bucket (everything to the left of the first quantile step) has rank 1.
 Hence, the lowest value returned by `,qn` is `1/N` and the highest value is `1.0`.
 Similar considerations apply to `,qnr`, reversing all comparisons.